In Korean DMZ, Wildlife Thrives. Some Conservationists Worry Peace Could Disrupt It

 Don't see the graphic above?
 Click here.

-"Preserving the DMZ area should also mean preserving the Civilian Control Zone," says Kim, standing on a narrow path between rice paddies, "If we only preserve the DMZ proper, the variety of birds that come here will be curtailed.
+"Preserving the DMZ area should also mean preserving the Civilian Control Zone," says Kim, standing on a narrow path between rice paddies.
+"If we only preserve the DMZ proper, the variety of birds that come here will be curtailed.
 Small forest birds can both find enough food and inside the DMZ, but bigger birds come out here for food and go back in the DMZ just to sleep."

-The endangered red-crowned crane, the second rarest crane in the world, winters in the area, relying on the spent grains left in the fields of the CCZ for food, and sleeping in the quiet of the DMZ.
+The endangered red-crowned crane, one of the rarest cranes in the world, winters in the area, relying on the spent grains left in the fields of the CCZ for food and sleeping in the quiet of the DMZ.
 There are only about 3,000 of this type of crane left in the world, according the International Crane Foundation.
 The civilian zone plays an important role in the preservation of the DMZ wildlife, acting as a buffer to minimize traffic to the edges of the DMZ itself.

-In a sign of thawing tensions, the two Koreas began a joint project in October to remove landmines from the DMZ.
+In a sign of thawing tensions, the two Koreas began a joint project in October to remove land mines from the DMZ.
 Development projects are in the works, as well as roads and railroads and, eventually, possible development in the civilian zone.

-"Demining inevitably destroys the nature," says Jung Suyoung, 37, a taxonomy expert and researcher at the DMZ Botanical Garden, as he looks out from the grounds toward the edge of the zone, less than 5 miles away.
-He fears the detrimental effects of digging up landmines and the displacement of plants that is inevitable in the process.
+"Demining inevitably destroys the nature," says Jung Suyoung, 37, a taxonomy expert and researcher at the National DMZ Botanical Garden, as he looks out from the grounds toward the edge of the zone, less than 5 miles away.
+He fears the detrimental effects of digging up land mines and the displacement of plants that is inevitable in the process.

 "Some, including myself, argue that we should leave the DMZ as it is and try not to utilize the land," he says.